synopse/mORMot/SQLite3/amalgamation/ReadMe.md

 1. Copy here the latest amalgamation files from  https://www.sqlite.org/download.html

+2. The `objconv.exe` tool should be downloaded from https://agner.org/optimize/objconv.zip and copied into this folder.

-2. Run the `patch-and-compile.sh` script to patch main `sqlite3.c` and cross-compile it for FPC
+3. Run the `patch-and-compile.sh` script to patch main `sqlite3.c` and cross-compile it for FPC

-3. Run `c*.bat` to generate the `sqlite3.o` and `sqlite3.obj` for Delphi Win32/Win64
+4. Run `c*.bat` to generate the `sqlite3.o` and `sqlite3.obj` for Delphi Win32/Win64

-4. Don't forget to tune the expected *SQLite3* version text in `SynSQLite3Static.pas`
+5. Don't forget to tune the expected *SQLite3* version text in `SynSQLite3Static.pas`

 ## Cross-Compile